b3yond/solidarityGame/CONCEPT.md

 #### Downtown

 Skyscrapers have bridges between them.
 They look a bit like strongholds maybe?
-Arrow slit windows?
+Arrow slit windows.
 At the top are the penthouses, where the Execs reside.
 Each Exec owns a Skyscraper.
-Offices for non-industrial jobs are in the Skyscrapers:
+Offices for non-industrial jobs are in the
-IT, journalism, marketing, censors, everything which is just sitting in front of a screen.
+Skyscrapers: IT, journalism, marketing, censors, everything which is just sitting in front of a screen.
 Also Doctors and Nurses.

 For buying rare items, you have to go to Downtown's shopping centers.
 Security is tight, many people are here.
 Aesthetics resemble churches.

 Living Costs:
 * A coffin hotel costs 100€ a night.